Congregation Ahavat Olam Virtual Book Group

 With its powerful themes and surprising relevance today, The Plot Against America promises to spark thoughtful conversation.

 It is also available in movie form on Prime, Hulu, and HBO.
-Please join us on Thursday, June 5th at 7:00 PM for our Book Group discussion on Zoom.

 The book is available on Amazon, Barnes & Noble, and others.